-There has recently been an extremely long thread SCHED_ULE should not be the default spread between the FreeBSD-stable and FreeBSD-current mailing lists.
-This thread contains lots of claims and counter-claims but very little hard evidence to back up the claims.
+In late 2011, there was an extremely long thread SCHED_ULE should not be the default spread between the FreeBSD-stable and FreeBSD-current mailing lists.
+That thread contains lots of claims and counter-claims but very little hard evidence to back up the claims.
 This page attempts to provide some real numbers.